MaaSTaaR/539kernel-book/Chapter 5: Memory Management.md

 }
 ```

 As you can see, the function `heap_init` is too simple.
 It sets the value `0x100000` to the global variable `heap_base`.
 That means that kernel's run-time heap starts from the memory address `0x100000`.
 In `main.c` we need to call this function in the beginning to make sure that dynamic memory allocation is ready and usable by any other subsystem, so, we first add `#include "heap.h"` in including section of `main.c`, then we add the call line `heap_init();` in the beginning of `kernel_main` function.
-Next is the code of `kalloc`.
+Next is the code of `kalloc` in `heap.c`.

 ```{.c}
 int kalloc( int bytes )